Geolibertarianism (sometimes called green libertarianism or ecolibertarianism) is the combination of geoism and libertarianism.

 Property is anything that an agency has the exclusive right to possess, use, and assign.
 To be property, an entity must not be a person, and must be substantially excludable and not entirely non-rival.
 A good is excludable to the extent that uncompensated consumption of it can be detected and prevented or punished.
 A good is rival to the extent that multiple consumers cannot consume it without mutually interfering.

 There are four kinds of property:

 - material property consists of matter or energy

 - spatial property consists of naturally-occurring space that can be useful for production — surface land, seabed, water surfaces, airways, orbits, and electromagnetic spectrum

 - contractual property consists of contractually-created claims on specified property or on the specified actions of specified persons

-- intellectual property consists of the right use particular identifiers or to profit from original expression or invention.
+- intellectual property consists of the right 1) to claim particular identities for persons or products, or 2) to profit from original expression or invention.